openvinotoolkit/open_model_zoo/demos/crossroad_camera_demo/cpp/README.md

 ![example](./crossroad_camera.gif)

 This demo provides an inference pipeline for person detection, recognition and reidentification.
-The demo uses Person Detection network followed by the Person Attributes Recognition and Person Reidentification Retail networks applied on top of the detection results.
+The demo uses a Person Detection network followed by the Person Attributes Recognition and Person Reidentification Retail networks applied on top of the detection results.
 You can use a set of the following pre-trained models with the demo:

 * `person-vehicle-bike-detection-crossroad-0078`, which is a primary detection network for finding the persons (and other objects if needed)
 * `person-attributes-recognition-crossroad-0230`, which is executed on top of the results from the first network and